codegrann/Data-Structures-in-Javascript/README.md

 # Data-Structures-in-Javascript
-This repo contains implementation of some basic data structures in Javascript.
+This repo contains implementation of some basic data structures in Javascript, including but not least, Stack, Queue, e.t.c.